opendr-eu/opendr/docs/reference/image_based_facial_emotion_estimation.md

 - **file_name_conv_branch**: *str*\
   The file name of the ensemble branch network to be loaded.
 - **fix_backbone**: *bool, default=True*\
-  If true, all the model weights except the classifier are fixed so that the last layers' weights are finetuned on dimensional data.
+  If true, all the model weights except the classifier are fixed so that the last layers' weights are fine-tuned on dimensional data.
   Otherwise, all the model weights will be trained from scratch.

 #### `FacialEmotionLearner.optimize`